 Two commune officials said the companies and individuals were unknown to them.

-Chuo Maroeun, O’Oknha Heng commune police chief, said that about 100 families had lived on the 85 hectares in Ou Ta Sek village, but there had been several disputes in the past between current residents and powerful individuals, without elaborating on the conflict.
+Chuo Maroeun, O’Oknha Heng commune police chief, said about 100 families had lived on the 85 hectares in Ou Ta Sek village, but there had been several disputes in the past between current residents and powerful individuals, without elaborating on the conflict.

 “There are nearly 100 families living along the road and there are flooded forests and empty areas where there are no people living on it,” he said.